dmcomm/dmcomm.github.io/pages/electrical.md

 [22K ACom transmits (zoomed in)](/images/scope/pen_as22k_1ms.png).
 [1K ACom for comparison](/images/scope/pen_as1k_1ms.png) suggesting that the input resistance is negligible and we can treat this as a pure capacitive input.
 With the 22K, rise and fall times 20%-80% are ~160us, suggesting a capacitance of ~5nF.

+## Pendulum X

+Testing a Pendulum X 1.0.
+ACom supply voltage at 4.7V.

+Not connected: [zoomed out](/images/scope/penx_open_20ms.png), [left](/images/scope/penx_open1.png), [right](/images/scope/penx_open2.png).
+Peaks 3V.
+Valleys 0V.
+Listening 2.9V.
+Initial pull-down 59ms.
+Start bit 2.1ms high, 1.7ms low.
+Bit one 3.1-3.2ms high, 1.7ms low (length 4.8-4.9ms).
+Bit zero 1.1ms high, 3.9ms low (length 5.0ms).
+After final bit, drives high, starts driving low again after 1.1ms as if we were going to have another zero bit, then releases after ~0.2ms at ~2V.

+[22K across](/images/scope/penx_22k.png).
+Listening drops to 1.1V, so the weak pull-up is ~36K.
+Peaks drop to ~2.9V, so the strong pull-up is ~~1K.

+[10K across](/images/scope/penx_10k_pulled.png).
+Listening drops to 0.55V and the PenX detects it (will not transmit).
+Threshold is between 0.55V and 1.1V.

+[With 3K6 ACom](/images/scope/penx_ar3k6.png).
+Valleys rise to 0.3V.

+[With 1K ACom](/images/scope/penx_ar1k.png).
+Valleys rise to 0.9V, so the pull-down is ~300R.
+Peaks drop to 2.9V.

+[4K7 ACom transmits and PenX replies](/images/scope/penx_asr4k7.png).
+Transmission is good.
+PenX replies after 6.3ms (and this seems reasonably consistent).

+[22K ACom transmits and PenX replies](/images/scope/penx_asr22k_ok.png).
+Valleys rise to 1.0-1.1V and the PenX still accepts it, so the threshold is between 1.0V and 1.1V.
+Note this is not the same as "22K across", since both of the ACom resistors are pulling down in parallel, giving 12K.
+Note the capacitive loading.
+PenX replies after 6.2ms.

+[22K ACom transmits (zoomed in)](/images/scope/penx_as22k_1ms.png).
+[1K ACom for comparison](/images/scope/penx_as1k_1ms.png), showing negligible input resistance like the Pendulum.
+With the 22K, rise and fall times 20%-80% are ~120us, suggesting a capacitance of ~4nF.